ashkanrdn/MEDLOC/MedLoc/README.md

 after downloading the dependencies you can run the development server using following scripts.

+### App structure

+Main app component is DashApp which holds all the main logics and children components.
+Main data gets fetched within the DashApp and then gets passed to the children components via props.
+UI elements are built using Material-UI components.

+## Deploying to heroku

+for deploying the app to the heroku run `npm run build` to build the app after pushing the built code to the github heroku will automatically re-deploy the server.

 ## Available Scripts

 In the project directory, you can run: